PokemonAutomation/Arduino-Source/SerialPrograms/BuildInstructions/Build-Windows-Qt6.8.1.md

 # How to Build (Qt 6.8.1) - Windows

-**(Note: These instructions have not been fully tested for 6.8.1.
-Let us know if you encounter any issues.)**

 ## Build Tools:

 The installation order here is important.
 While other orderings may work, this is the specific order that we have tested.
 And the Qt installation must be the last thing installed.